Google 2026 Algorithm Updates for Contractors

 Google updates its search algorithm hundreds of times per year.
 Most updates are minor.
-But the first half of 2026 included several significant changes that directly affected how contractors rank in local search — and home services was specifically called out as one of the most impacted categories.
+But 2026 has brought several significant changes that directly affected how contractors rank in local search — and then on March 12, launched the biggest change to Google Maps in a decade.

 Here's what happened, what it means for contractors, and the practical steps to take.